mernst/uwisdom/README.md

 > I never waste memory on things that can easily be stored and retrieved
 > from elsewhere.

-The "wisdom" files store information that is not worth memorizing, but which I may wish to look up later.
+The uwisdom project stores information that is not worth memorizing, but which I may wish to look up later.
 You can retrieve the information with programs such as `doc`, described below.
 Here are some sample invocations:

 ```sh
 # Look up how to cross-mount PAG machines' scratch drives.